 2. Increasingly younger people get Cambridge certificates

-3. There’s a growing number of people passing the CAE exam with the highest grade
+3. There’s a growing number of people passing with the highest grade

 During the last decade, the percentage of the highest grade that people got on their Cambridge English: